Dezota/dremio-gis-extensions/README.md

 ![DAC with GIS extensions](./docs/dremio_dac_with_gis.jpg)

-The **GIS Extensions** allow Dremio to perform standard GIS functions within Dremio SQL with 72 industry-standard GIS functions.
+The **GIS Extensions** allow Dremio to perform standard GIS functions within Dremio SQL with 76 industry-standard GIS functions and 19 H3 index functions.
 These extensions use the [*Esri Java Geometry Library*](https://github.com/Esri/geometry-api-java/wiki/) for the underlying implementation of the core geometry functions.
+The [Java Bindings](https://github.com/uber/h3-java.git) for the [Uber H3 Library](https://h3geo.org/) were used to implement the H3 functions.
 The author made heavy use of Esri's [*Spatial Framework for Hadoop*](https://github.com/Esri/spatial-framework-for-hadoop) as a reference for a similar implementation that also relies on the same library.

 There were two significant gaps in the Geometry Library supplied by Esri that limited transforming geometries from `EPSG: 4326` to other coordinate systems and performing geodesic rather than 2D area and length calculations.
 Geodesic area function helpers backing the `ST_GeodesicAreaWGS84` function are copied almost exactly from the [*Trino Geospatial Library*](https://github.com/trinodb/trino/tree/master/plugin/trino-geospatial) as found in our `FunctionHelpers.stSphericalArea()` and `FunctionHelpers.computeSphericalExcess()`.
 Conversion to other coordinate systems in the `ST_Transform` function leverages the [Proj4J Library](https://trac.osgeo.org/proj4j/).
 All of the referenced works are also published under the *Apache 2.0 License*.